Four Seasons Lion Palace

 You have a choice of 4 rooms to sit in while you dine at the Italian Percorso, which serves up modern Mediterranean dishesScott Dunn team

-To start planning your vacation to Four Seasons Lion Palace
+Call us on (858) 523-9000 to start planning your vacation to Four Seasons Lion Palace or take a look at our itineraries to St Petersburg

 The Four Seasons Lion Palace has raised the bar for five star hotel accommodation in Saint Petersburg since its much anticipated grand opening.
 The impressive entrance decorated with neoclassical columns and guarded by two renaissance marble sculpted lions appropriately sets the tone for the interior of the hotel.